malickbax/robot-gladiators/README.md

 # Robot Gladiators Game
 This is a game development as part of a simulated hackaton.
-The application was made to show the various possibilities of using **JavaScript** to develop a Role Playig Game.
+The application was made to show the various possibilities of using **JavaScript** to develop a Role Playing Game.

 ## Deployed URL
 - Please click on the following linnk to access the application: https://malickbax.github.io/robot-gladiators/